Chapter 6: Syntax

 This section reviews some key grammatical terminology that you might be familiar with from elsewhere (often from language classes).
-This vocabulary is important for describing the basic structure of phrases and sentences, and so we review it here.
+This vocabulary is important for describing the basic structure of phrases and sentences, and we’ll use it frequently throughout this chapter.

 - A string of words that expresses a complete proposition.
 For statements (as opposed to questions or commands), a proposition is something that can be true or false.
 A sentence is a clause that stands on its own as an utterance.

-- A clause is a combination of one subject and one predicate—some clauses occur inside other clauses (see below on complex sentences), though, and so not all clauses are independent sentences.
+- A clause is a combination of one subject and one predicate.
+Some clauses occur inside other clauses, though (see complex sentence below), and so not all clauses are independent sentences.

-- The state, event, or activity that the sentence attributes to its subject.
+- A predicate is the state, event, or activity that the sentence attributes to its subject.

 The word “predicate” is used in two ways.
-Sometimes it is used to refer to a single head/word (usually a verb or an adjective), but sometimes its used to describe everything in the sentence other than the subject (e.g. a whole verb phrase).
-In this chapter we use it in the first sense: a predicate is something that combines with a subject and (sometimes) one or more objects.
+Sometimes it is used to refer to a single head or word (usually a verb or an adjective), but other times its used to describe everything in the sentence other than the subject (for example, a whole verb phrase).
+In this chapter we use it in the first sense, to refer to a word that combines with a subject and (sometimes) one or more objects.

-- The participants or actors involved in a sentence.
+- Arguments are phrases that correspond to the participants or actors involved in a sentence’s predicate.
 They are typically noun phrases, but it’s possible to have arguments of other types (usually prepositional phrases or whole clauses).